 In addition to competitions, Mr. Lin has also performed as orchestral soloist, making his concerto debut with the Gulf Coast Symphony Orchestra in Fort Myers, Florida.
 Other engagements have included performances with the Houston Symphony as well as the Richardson Symphony Orchestra in Dallas, Texas under the baton of maestro Anshel Brusilow, former concertmaster of The Philadelphia Orchestra.

 As an educator, Mr. Lin believes in spreading access to high level musical instruction not just in the United States, but also across his native China.
-To this end, Lin is the founder and Artistic Director of Nova Music Academy, located in Shenzhen.
-An endeavor starting in 2016, the school now teaches over 150 enrolled students, and includes master classes and private lessons, both live and remotely.
+To this end, Lin travels to China frequently and has given lectures and masterclasses to not only piano students, but young piano teachers as well.
 Within the United States, Mr. Lin has been a lecturer and educator in primary and secondary schools across the country, and maintains a private teaching studio.
-Moreover, he is a frequent judge of competitions hosted by the Maryland State Music Teacher Association, and recently gave masterclasses and performed in recital at East Carolina University.
+Moreover, he is a frequent judge of competitions hosted by the Maryland State Music Teacher Association.
+In 2019, he gave masterclasses and performed in recital at East Carolina University.

-In addition to his success on stage, Mr. Lin has become one of the financial industry’s most compelling commentators.
+In addition to his success on stage, Mr. Lin has become a compelling commentator in the financial industry.
 In 2017, he became a self-taught financial writer on the industry-leading fintech outlet Seeking Alpha, where his convincing stock-pitch articles won the website’s "Stock for The Summer Of 2018" Online Competition.
-He is also the co-founder of Piano League, a multi-platform media startup that connects pianists from around the world with piano-based news, entertainment, and community.
+He is also the co-founder of Piano League, a multi-platform media outlet that connects pianists from around the world with piano-based news, entertainment, and community.

 Brian Lin is currently based in New York, NY while pursuing a Doctorate of Musical Arts at the Peabody Conservatory of Johns Hopkins University.
 He is from Shenzhen, China, where he was a student of piano from the age of 4.
 He moved to the United States at 15 years old, where he attended high school in Fort Worth, TX before moving to New York, where he earned his Bachelor and Master of Music Diplomas from The Juilliard School.